 - Get Spooked at Lost Souls Alley: A visit to Krakow’s first ever interactive museum dedicated to fear is a great Stag idea to help separate the men from the boys!
 Who will scream first?
 Who will grab onto the others for protection?
 Who will run?
 And who will stay strong?
 You decide

 - Explore the bars of Kazimierz: Kazimierz is far and away the coolest place to go out in Krakow.
 The main square, Plac Nowy has emerged as the something of a Mecca for the city’s sub culture, lined on all four sides with the best bars, clubs and pubs around.

 - Vodka Tasting: Poland has some pretty decent beers, and drinkable wines, but where the Poles really excel when it comes to alcoholic beverages, is Vodka.
 Get right into the ‘spirit’ of the destination, with an educational(!)
 Vodka tasting experience.

-- Airsoft Gun Battle: This stag activity will give you the chance to live your gritty urban gangster fantasies in an all-out gun battle using replicas of real guns and plastic bullets, in a derelict old warehouse in the industrial outskirts of Krakow.
+- Airsoft Gun Battle: Airsoft will give you the chance to live your gritty urban gangster fantasies in an all-out gun battle using replicas of real guns and plastic bullets, in a derelict old warehouse in the industrial outskirts of Krakow.

-- Stag Party Tram: Partying in bars and clubs is great and the nightlife in Krakow means you and your mates will have plenty of options, but for an alternative stag party idea, why not go all out and rent a private tram to take you around the city complete with booze, music and even strippers if you want them.
+- Stag Party Bus: Partying in bars and clubs is great and the nightlife in Krakow means you and your mates will have plenty of options, but for an alternative stag party idea, why not go all out and Private Party Bus to take you around the city complete with booze, music and even strippers if you want them.

 - Brewery Tour: This is a great stag activity for those who want to get a bit of pre-drinking in early before the real party starts!
 The Tychy brewery makes pretty fine beers which you’ll get to sample during the tour.
 After all tasting the local booze is a good way of getting to know the culture!